Elekester/Starlit-Village/Guides/Catching Up.md

 ## Chapter 3: Kvaris

-If you haven't already, make sure to complete the Cocoons and Towers for Aelio and Retem then spend the skill points you receive in both your main and subclass.
+If you haven't already, make sure to complete the Cocoons and Towers for Aelio and Retem.
+Then spend the skill points you receive in both your main and subclass.
 If you have the N-Meseta make sure to augment your gear as well as fully unlocking the potential of your weapon.

 ### Kvaris Tasks Summary